What is the corn earworm?

 Environmental and ecological considerations for corn earworm treatment

-Minimize pesticide use whenever possible to reduce potential impacts on non-target organisms, biological control organisms, and environmental health.
+Minimize pesticide use whenever possible to reduce potential impacts on non-target organisms, biological controls, and environmental health.

 Implement IPM practices that promote biological diversity and ecosystem resilience.